Naloxone use while Breastfeeding

 Summary of Use during Lactation

 No information is available on the excretion of naloxone into breastmilk.
 Because it is not orally bioavailable, it is unlikely to affect the breastfed infant.
-Studies in nursing mothers have shown that naloxone does not affect lactation hormone levels.
-If naloxone is required by the mother, it is not a reason to discontinue breastfeeding.
+However, if naloxone is required by the mother for an opiate overdose, she should withhold nursing until the opiate is out of her system.

 Maternal Levels.
 Relevant published information was not found as of the revision date.